defold/doc/docs/en/manuals/input.md

 ![Input stack order](images/input/input_stack_order.png)

+If the same game object is added more than once to the input stack, the previous entry in the stack will be removed and entries above will be shifted down.
+The duplicate game object will be placed at the top of the stack.
+If this happens the engine will issue a warning in the Will probably also add a warning about this in the engine.

 ## Consuming input

 A component's `on_input()` code can actively control whether actions should be passed on down the stack or not: